DongTran2003/SQL_Project_Job_Analysi/README.md

 Machine Learning Engineer | 944 | 0.46 | 153525
 Cloud Engineer | 416 | 0.20 | 120091

+It is interesting to see that *data analyst*  is the highest in-demand title that takes up to nearly 33% of all job postings in the U.S

-Let's focus more on the DA jobs, the query below finds the average annual salary for U.S data analysts.
+Focusing more on the DA jobs, the query below finds the average annual salary for U.S data analysts.
 ```SQL
 SELECT
       job_title_short,